 In both the testing processes, dedication, analytical and logical skills are required.

 Before we discuss the game-testing process.
 Let’s first understand the game development life cycle in brief.

 In this first phase, as the name suggests, the idea or concept of the game is developed.
-A concept document is prepared in this phase that details the concept.
+A concept document is prepared in this phase to detail the concept.
 This becomes helpful to the programmers, artists, and other team members in understanding the idea behind the game development process.

 In this phase, once the concept is finalized and the concept document is ready, three more documents are created.
 These documents are-

 - Game design document – This is the most important document in the game development process.
-It has details of the user interface, features, characters, graphics, sounds of the game.
+It has details of the user interface, features, characters, graphics, and sounds of the game.

 - Technical design document – It contains details of the programming language to be used, tools to be used, reusable components to be used from existing software, etc.